-This is a course module on the MSc in Sustainable Automotive Engineering
+This is a course module on the Full/Part time MSc in Sustainable Automotive Engineering and as part of the Part Time TAS JLR scheme.

 This module examines the challenges and complexities of introducing high voltage technology to passenger vehicles, and provides a comprehensive study of energy storage systems for hybrid and electric vehicle applications in the automotive industry.